WhisperingChaos/assert.source.sh/README.md

 A function whose execution sets the return code for the process.
 Encode it as the last command executed by the test script, especially when testing through assertions by specifying **assert_continue** mode (the package's default behavior).

 ### Install
 Simply copy assert.source.sh into a directory then use the Bash [source](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#Bash-Builtins) command to include this package in a Bash testing script before executing fuctions which rely on its [API](#api-index).
-Copying can be achived by
+Copying can be achived by:

-    * [```git clone```](https://help.github.com/articles/cloning-a-repository/) to copy entire project contents including its git repository.
+    * [git clone](https://help.github.com/articles/cloning-a-repository/) to copy entire project contents including its git repository.
 Obtains current master which may include untested features.
 To synchronize the working directory to reflect the desired release, use ```git checkout tags/<tag_name>```.
     *  wget https://github.com/whisperingchaos/assert.source.sh/tarball/master creates a tarball that includes only the project files without the git repository.
 Obtains current master branch which may include untested features.

 #### Developed Using
   * GNU Bash  4.2.25(1)-release
 #### Example